 To grout or not to grout.
 Meaning, should it show or blend?
 Well… the contrast is okay if you know how to pull it off.
 It’s more difficult.
 It’s a funkier retro look.
 I usually prefer it to blend.
 It’s never a mistake.

 Whatever you do.
-Please do not do this to your back splash.
+Please do not do this to your backsplash.
 Lovely kitchen, mucked up by weird contrasting non-classic tile over the range.
-I don’t understand the necessity for this.
+I don’t understand the necessity of this.
 Oh, sure.
 If you must, you can change textures for a feature, but I’m sort of over that one.
 I prefer it to be plain. (like the image above with the green tea kettle)

 Should the entire wall be tiled up to the ceiling?
 That’s a good question.
 It is classic and it’s also a recent trend.
 I think it depends on a lot of factors, but if done well, it’s a beautiful look.

-Here’s a kitchen which has the tile up to the ceiling with dark grout and brown cabinets that work.
+Here’s a kitchen that has the tile up to the ceiling with dark grout and brown cabinets that work.
 The trick?
 Lots of white, airy shelves and no uppers.
-I know…. it’s hard to give up your uppers. :]
+I know… it’s hard to give up your uppers. :]

 We have to get rid of that horrid fan and that other monstrosity as well.
 By the way.
 I have a similar monster in my hall. lol.

 I know… I’m such a hypocrite, but my apartment is not 800k and it’s just the hall.
 The little hall is one of the things I love best about my place.
 There are some changes I’d like to be making soon.